As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 2. Industry-Specific Forums (Your Readers’ Forums)

-Forums are kind of old school in the world of the Internet, but they’re still popular.
+Forums are kind of old school in the world of the Internet, but they’re still popular and a great way to source content ideas.
 They are one of the simplest ways for people to converse with others online just as they do in real life.
 People share news, ask questions, answer questions, and more.